izzi-ink/1771-netlified-jekyll/_posts/2019-08-03-welcome-to-august.md

 title: Part 1 You're my Hero!
 author: ilze_koning
 date: '2019-08-03 12:00:00'
-intro_paragraph: >-
-  Once upon a time there was a user, who was the Hero in your story.
-The Hero died.
-The End.
-How do we ensure that we are in control of what happens to the heroes, our users, in the products we design for their user stories?
+intro_paragraph: How do architect solutions in order to make every user a hero of their story?
 categories: design
 ---
 George Lucas credited Joseph Campbell's The Hero with a Thousand Faces (1949), as influencing his Star Wars saga.
 Can the hero's journey equally influence and inspire UX Design and Solutions Architecture?
 Let's look beyond the obvious analogy between [user journeys and the hero's journey](https://velocitypartners.com/blog/why-customer-journey-is-a-heros-journey/).